MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

    Clears the database before any simulations.

-   First attempt a complete ``deletion`` of the database if that fails, existing tables are all deleted

    .. py:method:: apsimNGpy.core.mult_cores.MultiCoreManager.clear_scratch(self)

    clears the scratch directory where apsim files are cloned before being loaded. should be called after all simulations are completed

-   .. py:method:: apsimNGpy.core.mult_cores.MultiCoreManager.clean_up_data(self)

-   Clears the data associated with each job.
-Please call this method after run_all_jobs is complete

    .. py:method:: apsimNGpy.core.mult_cores.MultiCoreManager.save_tosql(self, db_name: Union[str, pathlib.Path], *, table_name: str = 'aggregated_tables', if_exists: Literal['fail', 'replace', 'append'] = 'fail') -> None